bpocallaghan/titan/README.md

 # Titan

-Useful classes used for every Laravel project
+Useful classes I use for Laravel projects
---under development--

 Want to see the current package in action, have a look at my starter project.
 [Laravel Starter Project](https://github.com/bpocallaghan/laravel-admin-starter)